ericlenio/escreen/README.md

 combination of your personal password (`MY_PASSWORD`) and a SHA1 hash of the file.
-The next time you ssh to the same system, escreen attempts to use the cached version first, automatically supplying the password to decrypt it on the remote end. escreen will automatically re-upload and re-cache the file if any of the following happen:
+The next time you ssh to the same system, escreen attempts to use the cached version first, automatically supplying the password to decrypt it on the remote end. escreen will automatically re-upload and re-cache the file if either of the following are true:

 * the cached file is deleted
 * the password supplied by escreen fails to decrypt the file for any reason